arve0/master/thesis_web.md

 # Appendix

-### Python packages
+## Python software
+The software in this thesis is written in Python due to Python's cross-platform support, simple syntax and vast scientific ecosystem.
+With Python one gets free access to a lot of scientific software libraries of high quality and top-level support through channels like github.
+As source code for most libraries are available, stepping into the nitty-gritty details can give insight in algorithms and be very educational.

-Any python package mentioned in the code blocks is install-able through pip.
-In example `leicacam` can be installed by typing `pip install leicacam` in a terminal on a computer that have `pip`[@python_packaging_authority_user_2015] and the required compilers if the package contain compiled languages.
+Any Python package mentioned in the code blocks is install-able through pip.
+In example `leicacam` can be installed by opening a terminal and type `pip install leicacam`.
+The computer must have `pip`[@python_packaging_authority_user_2015] and the required compilers if the package depends on compiling code.
+This is true for most of the software, it depends on fast algorithms implemented in compiled languages like C and Fortran.

-A lot of scientific python packages have algorithms implemented in compiled languages as Fortran and C. By using a Python distribution like Anaconda one avoids installing compilers and can install pre built packages directly.

-Leica LAS design:

-- user should be mainly in LAS
-  - automating on the side as a supplement
-  - load before CAM can be used
-  - does not load all settings from XML
+Compiling the huge scientific libraries like numpy and scipy can take a while, so it's recommended to use a Python distribution like Anaconda [@continuum_analytics_anaconda_????].
+Anaconda pre-ships with the most common scientific libraries and it also contains the package manager `conda` which have pre-compiled packages available for most operating systems.

 ## Slide map errors {#slidemaperrors}